anirudhprmar/Pline-Chat/README.md

 ## TODO

-- [X] API Key manager
-- [ ] Unified AI Client (list of all the providers with specific function for operating)
+- [X] Unified AI Client (list of all the providers with specific function for operating)
 - [ ] Setting's page
-- [ ] Update the api/chat to use selected provider
+- [ ] Update the api/chat route, to use selected provider